Selenium Course

 Similarly, we can write another piece of code asking the WebDriver to wait until an error appears like this:

-JavaScriptExecutor is an interface which provides a mechanism to execute Javascript through the Selenium WebDriver.
-It provides “executescript” and “executeAsyncScript” methods, to run JavaScript in the context of the currently selected frame or window.
+JavaScriptExecutor is an interface that provides a mechanism to execute Javascript through the Selenium WebDriver.
+It provides “executescript” and “executeAsyncScript” methods to run JavaScript in the context of the currently selected frame or window.
 An example of that is:

 We can scroll down a page by using window.scrollBy() function.
 Example: